 Later in 1885, given his "considerable experience in the mercantile business," reported the Herald, he was named by the Commissioners of the County of Somerset as Mercantile Appraiser.

 Beecher was married twice, first to Felecia G. Flanigan (1867-1897).

-They had one known son, Alva S. Dumbauld, who sadly died at the tender age of three months on Aug.
+Grief blanketed the young family when their infant son Alva died at the tender age of three months on Aug.
 31, 1892.
 His remains were placed at rest in the Church of God Cemetery in Kingwood.

 Heartache compounded within this family just five years later when Felecia passed into eternity on Sept.
 7, 1897, at the age of 30 years, one month and 24 days.